 Through our Employee Ownership Working Group, we encourage people to put forward ideas for ways in which we can improve our working practices and policies and we facilitate other working groups to create action plans in important areas of practice development including diversity and inclusion, gender equality, and wellbeing.

 At the same time, our Partnerships Group engages in a diverse programme of community, cultural and education outreach to which everyone is encouraged to contribute their time, skills and resources.
 Read more about our Partnerships work here.

 AHMM is an equal opportunities employer and treats all job applicants equally, irrespective of race, ethnicity, gender, sexual orientation, gender reassignment, marital or civil partnership status, age, pregnancy or maternity, disability or religion or belief.
 We do not offer unpaid internships and all of our employment and placement opportunities, including our Part I placements, are paid a salary at no less than the London Living Wage.
 We have been an accredited Living Wage Employer since 2015.

 Since taking part in the RIBA Trailblazers apprenticeship initiative in 2016, we have offered a number of Level 6 and 7 Architectural Apprenticeships each year.
 We also offer opportunities for younger students to learn about working in architecture through our Summer School, open studio events and work experience opportunities.
 We support schools of architecture including Sheffield, the Bartlett, the LSA and Bath through sponsorship of summer shows, prizes and bursaries as well as teaching and mentoring.

-We support those with Part II architectural qualifications in gaining their Part III but we also invest in the multiple learning opportunities that occur throughout a career.
+We support those with Part II architectural qualifications in gaining their Part III; typically, AHMM covers the cost of Part III course fees and provides up to 10 days of study leave, as well as mentoring, advice and guidance.
+We also invest in the multiple learning opportunities that occur throughout a career.